 Populations using SAP ERP: In addition to employees, there are business partners, consumers, devices, automated systems, bots, etc. that now use SAP ERP.

 Access to SAP ERP: Direct access by users logging into the system, as well as access via other SAP and 3rd-party applications, platforms, multiple layers, etc.

 “While SAP maintains its position that any use of SAP Software needs to be properly licensed, we are embarking on a journey to modernize our licensing policy.
 Policy changes discussed herein are designed to focus on outcomes related to SAP customers’ use of our software based on the value delivered.
 This outcome-focused approach will eliminate the need to count individual users or other parties indirectly accessing SAP ERP in certain scenarios.
 This approach will ensure greater pricing transparency, predictability and consistency.”

-SAP has a storyline on indirect access they are presenting that puts them in the best possible position to extract unrealistic amounts of money from their customers.
+SAP has a storyline on indirect access they present that puts them in the best possible position to extract unrealistic amounts of money from their customers.
 But to do this, they must get them to accept certain false assumptions.
-Part of SAP’s storyline is that for the first time so many other systems are accessing or connecting to SAP.
+Part of SAP’s storyline is that so many other systems are accessing or connecting to SAP for the first time.

 That is not exactly what is being said, but it is implying many more connections to SAP.

 The Truth of SAP’s Connections to Many Applications